Treevyy/Weather-Dashboard/README.md

   A demo of the application can be found at the following link: https://drive.google.com/file/d/1gu-uWzgSxAm7zvYZarnP5vv36eEb0-IA/view

   ## Contributing
   Contributions are welcome!
-If you would like to contribute to this project, please follow these steps: 1.
-Fork the repository --- 2.
-Create a new branch (git checkout -b feature-branch). --- 3.
-Commit your changes (git commit -m "Add new feature"). --- 4.
-Push to the branch (git push origin feature-branch). --- 5.
-Open a Pull Request.
+If you would like to contribute to this project, please follow these steps:

+  1. Fork the repository

+  2. Create a new branch (git checkout -b feature-branch)

+  3. Commit your changes (git commit -m "Add new feature")

+  4. Push to the branch (git push origin feature-branch)

+  5. Open a pull request

   ## Contributors
-  Treevyy aka Trevor Moore the main contributor to the assignment. --- 2.
-Quentin Jones TA --- 3.
-Andrea Presto TA --- 4.
-Joem Casusi Tutor --- 5.
-Erik Hoversten Tutor --- All of these TA's and tutors helped me revise and edit my code to function properly during office hours, and through tutoring sessions.
+  All of these TA's and tutors helped me revise and edit my code to function properly during office hours, and through tutoring sessions.
 Thank you for all your help!

+  1. Treevyy aka Trevor Moore the main contributor to the assignment.

+  2. Quentin Jones TA

+  3. Andrea Presto TA

+  4. Joem Casusi Tutor

+  5. Erik Hoversten Tutor

   ## Tests
-  To run tests, use the following commands: open package.json at the root level --- 2.
-Open the terminal use command: npm i --- 3.
-In the same terminal run command: npm run start:dev
+  To run tests, use the following commands:

+  1. open package.json at the root level

+  2. Open the terminal use command: npm i

+  3. In the same terminal run command: npm run start:dev

   ## License